LiskArchive/lisk-migrator/docs/migration.md

 ```

 - `--snapshot-height`:
-  The height on which the blockchain snapshot will be performed.
+  The height at which the blockchain snapshot will be performed.
   The snapshot height will be announced separately.
 - `--output`:
   The absolute path to the directory, where the newly generated genesis block should be saved.